imageworks/OpenColorIO-Configs/aces_1.0.0/README.md

 - Two modes of creating the list of OCIO Displays and Views

 ### CTL Source
-The configuration depends on the **'hotfixes' fork of the 1.0 ACES CTL** that is available here:
+The configuration depends on the **'hotfixes' fork of the 1.0 ACES CTL**.
+The fork contains a number of minor bug fixes and small additions in the utilities folder but is otherwise the same as the master ACES 1.0 release.

+The fork is available here:

 - https://github.com/ampas/aces-dev/tree/hotfixes/transforms/ctl
-- The fork contains a number of minor bug fixes and small additions in the utilities folder but is otherwise the same as the master ACES 1.0 release.
+- Clone this repo using the following command
+	- git clone --branch hotfixes https://github.com/ampas/aces-dev.git

 Dependencies